softwarespot/PubSub/README.md

     // Using a string and callback function PubSub.subscribe('subscription', callbackFunction);

     // Using an array of strings and an array of callback functions.
-They must be the same length PubSub.subscribe([subscription1, subscription2, subscriptionN], [callbackFunction1, callbackFunction2, callbackFunctionN]);
+They must be the same length to work correctly PubSub.subscribe([subscription1, subscription2, subscriptionN], [callbackFunction1, callbackFunction2, callbackFunctionN]);
 ```